Webinar - Students, it pays to do your taxes!

 What happens after you do your taxes?

-First, he will receive a notice of assessment.
-A notice of assessment is an evaluation of your tax return the CRA sends you every year after you file.
+First, they will receive a notice of assessment.
+A notice of assessment is an evaluation of your tax return that the CRA sends you every year after you file.
 It includes the date we checked your return and the details about your refund or how much you may owe.
 The notice of assessment is an important document and should be kept with your tax records.

 When you file your first tax return, you will receive your notice of assessment by mail.
 Then, you can register for CRA’s My Account service and sign up to receive online mail going forward.
 I’ll speak more about the benefits of My Account later in the presentation.